runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 # Technology

+## Light

+Mage-lights (objects enchanted to glow indefinately) are extrememly common, because they are easy to make, and often the first project of new or aspiring enchanters and artificiers (in the same way a blacksmith would have an apprentice make nails).

+## Agriculture

+## Heating and Cooling

 ## Travel

 Primary method of land travel is by foot.
 (16 - 30 km / day, **20** km/day avg)